aome510/aome510.github.io/content/posts/TIL.md

 - [DRM (Digital rights management )](https://en.wikipedia.org/wiki/Digital_rights_management) is a set of technologies for restricting the use of copyrighted works (normally software or digital assets).
 - [GDPR (General Data Protection Regulation)](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) is "_a regulation in EU law on data protection and privacy in the European Union (EU) and the European Economic Area (EEA)._"
 - [401(k) program](<https://en.wikipedia.org/wiki/401(k)>) is an "_employer-sponsored defined-contribution pension account_" which employees can contribute to using their paycheck.
 Employers can also make contributions to the account by [matching](https://www.investopedia.com/articles/personal-finance/112315/how-401k-matching-works.asp).

+## Misc

+- [Kubernetes](https://kubernetes.io/) is also called K8s which stands for "the letter K followed by 8 characters then ends with letter s".
+This is also similar to Internationalization (i18n).

 To be updated...